evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ---
 title: Tesla Model Y Long Range
 linktitle: Model Y Long Range
-description: Tesla Model Y Long Range is an all-electric crossover with a WLTP range of up to 542 km (337 miles).
+description: Tesla Model Y Long Range is an all-electric coupe SUV with a WLTP range of up to 542 km (337 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->